hengliusky/Muti-scale_SuperResolution/README.md

 reveal that the proposed model is superior to the state-of-the-art methods.</br>

 ## 2. The proposed multi-scale deep network
-<br>The detailed architecture of the MSDEPC network is shown below.</br>
+<br>The detailed architecture of the MSDEPC network is shown in the below.</br>
 ![image](https://github.com/hengliusky/Muti-scale-SuperResolution/blob/master/imgs/Net.png)
 <br>The proposed MSDEPC model: joint input of LR image and edge (red), multi-scale encoder-decoder learning (yellow), multi-scale HR image and edge prediction (green),
 and the total loss (blue).</br>

-<br>The structure of the single-scale encode-decoder is shown in below</br>
+<br>The structure of the single-scale encode-decoder is shown in the below</br>
 ![image](https://github.com/hengliusky/Muti-scale-SuperResolution/blob/master/imgs/encode-decode.png)
 <br>Single scale deep symmetrical encoder-decoder: the network only consists of
 convolutional and deconvolutional layers; PReLU layer is followed after convolution or